jump-dev/JuMP.jl/CONTRIBUTING.md

 2. Discuss (in the issue, or on [Gitter](https://gitter.im/JuliaOpt/JuMP-dev)) _before_ spending too much time on it to test the waters first and see if other contributors are fine with these changes or not
 3. Make your changes locally.
-(The Julia manual has a [guide ](https://docs.julialang.org/en/stable/manual/packages/#Making-changes-to-an-existing-package-1) on how to do this.)
+(The Julia manual has a [guide](https://docs.julialang.org/en/stable/manual/packages/#Making-changes-to-an-existing-package-1) on how to do this.)
 Make sure you:
     - Follow the [style guide](http://www.juliaopt.org/JuMP.jl/latest/style.html)
     - Add tests and documentation for any changes or new features
 4. Submit a pull request to Github
 5. Update your pull request, responding to any comments

-Remember to be patient and polite; you may get _alot_ of comments on your PR!
+Remember to be patient and polite; you may get a _lot_ of comments on your PR!
 However, don't be afraid!
 A lot of comments means that people are willing to help you improve the code that you are contributing to JuMP.